wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-apps/introduction-power-virtual-agents/includes/3-power-virtual-agents-components.md

 scratch, or get suggestions from existing help sites.

-A topic has trigger phrases—these are phrases, keywords, or questions that a user is likely to type that is related to a specific issue —and conversation nodes—these are what you use to define how a chatbot should respond and what it should do.
+A topic has trigger phrases—these are phrases, keywords, or questions that a user is likely to type that is related to a specific issue—and conversation nodes—these are what you use to define how a chatbot should respond and what it should do.

 The AI uses natural language understanding to parse what a customer actually types and find the most appropriate trigger phrase or node.

-For example, a user might type "Open hours" into your chatbot —the AI will be able to match that to the **Store hours** topic and begin a conversation that asks which store the customer is interested in, and then display the hours the store is open.
+For example, a user might type "Open hours" into your chatbot—the AI will be able to match that to the **Store hours** topic and begin a conversation that asks which store the customer is interested in, and then display the hours the store is open.